Josimar Cousín: Bravos de León

 On March 3, 2025, Cousin signed with the Bravos de León of the Mexican League.
-In nine starts for León, Cousín struggled to a 2-4 record and 8.74 ERA with 21 strikeouts across 34 innings of work.
+In nine starts for León, Cousín struggled to a 2–4 record and 8.74 ERA with 21 strikeouts across 34 innings of work.
 He was released on June 8.

 Rieleros de Aguascalientes

 On June 10, 2025, Cousín signed with the Rieleros de Aguascalientes of the Mexican League.
+In eight appearances for Aguascalientes, he posted a 2–2 record with a 6.11 ERA and 18 strikeouts across 28 innings pitched.
+On February 4, 2026, Cousin was released by the Rieleros.

+Charleston Dirty Birds

+On June 17, 2026, Cousín signed with the Charleston Dirty Birds of the Atlantic League of Professional Baseball.